Bandits and Experts in Metric Spaces: Related and follow-up work

+Since the conference publication of \cite{LipschitzMAB-stoc08} there has been a considerable amount of follow-up work on Lipschitz MAB and various extensions thereof.

-While our lower bound for ``benign" problem instances (in Theorem~\ref{thm:intro.zooming}) comes from the worst-case scenario when the zooming dimension equals the covering dimension, \citet{contextualMAB-colt11} and \citet{Combes-colt14} provide more refined, \emph{instance-dependent} lower bounds. \citet{contextualMAB-colt11} proves that the upper bound in Theorem~\ref{thm:zooming-covering-num} is tight, up to $O(\log^2 t)$ factors, \emph{for every value of the said upper bound}. \footnote{In fact, this lower bound extends to the contextual bandit setting.} \citet{Combes-colt14} focus on regret bounds of the form $C \cdot \log(t)+O(1)$, where $C$ depends on the problem instance, but not on time.
+\xhdr{Lower bounds.} While our lower bound for ``benign" problem instances (in Theorem~\ref{thm:intro.zooming}) comes from the worst-case scenario when the zooming dimension equals the covering dimension, \citet{contextualMAB-colt11} and \citet{Combes-colt14} provide more refined, \emph{instance-dependent} lower bounds. \citet{contextualMAB-colt11} proves that the upper bound in Theorem~\ref{thm:zooming-covering-num} is tight, up to $O(\log^2 t)$ factors, \emph{for every value of the said upper bound}. \footnote{In fact, this lower bound extends to the contextual bandit setting.} \citet{Combes-colt14} focus on regret bounds of the form $C \cdot \log(t)+O(1)$, where $C$ depends on the problem instance, but not on time.
 They derive a lower bound on the $C$, and provide an algorithm which comes arbitrarily close to this lower bound.

-\xhdr{Contextual Lipschitz MAB and applications.} \cite{Pal-Bandits-aistats10} and \cite{contextualMAB-colt11} (simultaneous and independent w.r.t. one another) extend Lipschitz MAB to the contextual bandit setting, where in each round the algorithm receives a context (``hint'') $h$ and picks an arm $x$, and the expected payoff is a function of both $h$ and $x$.
+\xhdr{Contextual Lipschitz MAB and applications.} \cite{Pal-Bandits-aistats10} and \cite{contextualMAB-colt11}, simultaneous and independent w.r.t. one another, \footnote{The initial version of \cite{contextualMAB-colt11} has appeared on {\tt arxiv.org} in 2009.
+It contained the main algorithm, the same as in the final version, but only derived results for the covering dimension.
+The conference version from \emph{COLT 2011} contained essentially the same results as in the final journal version from 2014.} extend Lipschitz MAB to the contextual bandit setting, where in each round the algorithm receives a context (``hint'') $h$ and picks an arm $x$, and the expected payoff is a function of both $h$ and $x$.
 The motivational examples include placing ads on webpages (webpages and/or users are contexts, ads are arms), serving documents to users (users are contexts, documents are arms), and offering prices to customers (customers are contexts, prices are arms).
 The similarity information is expressed as a metric on contexts and a metric on arms, with the corresponding two Lipschitz conditions. \cite{Pal-Bandits-aistats10} consider this setting and extend \NaiveAlg to obtain regret bounds in terms of the covering dimensions of the two metric spaces. \cite{contextualMAB-colt11} extends the zooming algorithm to the contextual setting and obtains improved regret bounds in terms of a suitable ``contextual" version of the zooming dimension.